10 min read

 Let’s agree on this point: your first impression matters no matter what you have to offer.
-If we can overdress for a business meeting, we can also focus more on the first impression of business on Facebook because your Facebook marketing strategy will build upon the first impression your audience gets after landing on your page.
+If we can overdress for a business meeting, we can also focus more on the first impression of your business on Facebook, because your Facebook marketing strategy will build upon that first impression your audience gets after landing on your page.

 How do you do it?
 Well, let’s break down your Facebook page into a few essential elements and decorate them following these simple yet effective tips:

 - Profile Picture: Just like your personal profile, the profile picture verifies your identity on social media.
 Using a picture of your point of sales system or your own picture on your business page is a bad idea.
 ALWAYS, use your company logo as your profile picture.